jamespooley/brain-age-prediction/notes/grant-text.md

 ### The Importance of Neurodevelopmental Trajectories

-A recent trend in developmental and clinical neuroscience is the move away from cross-sectional towards longitudinal studies of brain development.
+A recent trend **[don't know if this is really a *recent* trend--add some bibliometrics?]** in developmental and clinical neuroscience is the move away from cross-sectional towards longitudinal studies of brain development in clinical and non-clinical populations.
 There are many reasons for this focus on "neurodevelopmental trajectories."
-This partly results from a reconceptualization of mental illness as the result of abnormal brain development.
-Insell (2014) motivates this shift from a focus on overt behavioral symptoms to the trajectories of brain development (or "neurodevelopmental trajectories") underlying these symptoms.
+This partly results from a reconceptualization of mental illness as the resulting from abnormal brain development.
+Insell (2014) motivates this shift from a focus on overt behavioral symptoms to neurodevelopmental trajectories underlying these symptoms.
 Viewed in this light, one strategy for diagnosing conditions such as attention-deficit/hyperactivity disorder (ADHD), autism spectrum disorder, and schizophrenia is to identify their characteristic non-normative patterns of brain development, rather than focusing on overt behavioral symptoms.
 The hope is that by identifying non-normative neurodevelopmental trajectories, drug- or behavior-based interventions can be targeted toward putting an individual back on the road towards the normative trajectory of brain development.
 As Geidd and Rapaport (2010, p.
 730) note in the context of ADHD , "clinical improvement is often mirrored by a convergence of developmental trajectories toward typical development and ... persistence of ADHD is accompanied by a progressive divergence away from typical development."

 Rather than assessing the absolute size of brain structures in isolation, the hope is that neurodevelopmental trajectories will lead the way toward psychiatric analogs of the "growth charts" used by pediatricians to identify aberrant patterns of body growth.